Dinocanid/clangen_expanded/README.md

 - [Cruel Season] Card that lowers minimum age for apprentices and graduation (this might need some extra fiddling, we'll see)
 - Setting that makes medicine cats less likely to have kits
 - Leaders doing exiles themselves (because currently clans do nothing about serial killers)
+- [Cruel Season] More event strings for card pulls

 # FAQ
 ### How often are updates?